 Where is my local child support office in Greensboro?

 There is a child support enforcement office located on Market Street in Greensboro.
 This child support office in Greensboro NC doesn’t always make the process easy to understand.
-Our team at Morgenstern & Associates can help you go through the legal process of obtaining a court order for child support or changing current child support requirements.
+Our team at Morgenstern Law, PLLC can help you go through the legal process of obtaining a court order for child support or changing current child support requirements.
 We can also help you with enforcement of an order, should you need it.

 What is the minimum amount of child support you’ll have to pay in North Carolina?